isl-org/Open3D/docs/tutorial/ReconstructionSystem/make_fragments.rst

    :lines: 5,111-145
    :linenos:

-Once the poses are estimates, :ref:`rgbd_integration` is used to reconstruct a colored fragment from each RGBD sequence.
+Once the poses are estimates, :ref:`/tutorial/Advanced/rgbd_integration.ipynb` is used to reconstruct a colored fragment from each RGBD sequence.

 Batch processing
 ``````````````````````````````````````